LESSON 2 – INTRODUCING YOURSELF

 நினைவில் கொள்க

-For example, we use Enakku when we make statements such as ‘I like’, ‘I know’ and ‘I want’; whereas we use the word Naan also to talk about ourselves, but in statements beginning with ‘I am’ as in ‘I am a student’, ‘I am tired’ etc.
+For example, we use Enakku when we make statements such as ‘I like’, ‘I know’ and ‘I want’; whereas we use the word Naan also to talk about ourselves, but in statements beginning with ‘I am’ as in ‘I am a student’, ‘I am tired’ etc. To be more precise the pronoun Enakku is used when the subject is followed ny an ‘Non Motion Verb’ such as like, want, know etc.,

 Now let’s learn some basic sentences to introduce ourselves: